{

 Wood Selection – Oak

-We’ve selected oak for the beauty and popularity in old and new American homes.
-Also, oak is an excellent match for Craftsman and Mission style designs.
+We’ve chosen oak for its enduring beauty and widespread appeal in both classic and contemporary American homes.
+Its natural grain and strength make it an ideal match for Craftsman and Mission-style designs.

 Wood Selection - Cherry Wood